- Head of Lower School

 Language Arts

 Our preK language arts curriculum is designed to support oral language and pre-reading skills.
 Students are exposed to quality literature using interactive read alouds and shared reading strategies.
 Children participate in the reading process, enabling them to develop stronger vocabularies, listening, and comprehension skills.
-Through word work, students develop letter knowledge and phonological awareness, and learn to write letters and words. independent reading.
+Through word work, students develop letter knowledge and phonological awareness, and learn to write letters and words.

 - Shared Reading: Students and teachers engage in reading together.
 Shared Reading provides an enjoyable experience for the classroom community and gives children the opportunity to 'step up together' into more challenging texts while beginning to notice and acquire the processes they need to read texts independently.